iden3/iden3-docs/source/iden3_repos/research/publications/zkproof-standards-workshop-2/merkle-tree/merkle-tree.rst

 The following concepts are definitions and properties we assume across the document.

--  The leaves of the *Merkle tree* consist of key-value pairs :math:`(k,v)`.
+-  The leaves of the Merkle tree consist of key-value pairs :math:`(k,v)`.
 We distinguish three different nodes:

-   -  *Empty node*: A vertex that stores the key and value zero.
+   -  Empty node: A vertex that stores the key and value zero.

-   -  *Leaf*: A vertex with both empty children.
+   -  Leaf: A vertex with both empty children.

-   -  *Internal node*: A vertex with at least one non-empty child.
+   -  Internal node: A vertex with at least one non-empty child.
 The value is and the key such.
 It has the hash of its children.

--  A *Merkle audit path* for a leaf in a Merkle tree is the shortest list of additional nodes in the tree required to compute the root hash for that tree.
+-  A Merkle audit path for a leaf in a Merkle tree is the shortest list of additional nodes in the tree required to compute the root hash for that tree.

--  If the root computed from the audit path matches the true root, then the audit path is a *proof of membership* for that leaf in the tree.
+-  If the root computed from the audit path matches the true root, then the audit path is a proof of membership for that leaf in the tree.

--  Otherwise, it is a *proof of non-membership* for that leaf in the tree.
+-  Otherwise, it is a proof of non-membership for that leaf in the tree.

+.. raw:: latex

+   \centering

 |image|

 Challenges
 ==========

-*Work in progress*.
+Work in progress.

 Description
 ===========